Jump to content

 Both technical writers and proposal writers need to understand their reader’s perspective to translate what they want to communicate into terms the reader will best understand.
 However, proposal writers must anticipate the reader’s reaction and put things into terms that have the best chance of getting selected.

-Technical writing and proposal writing have different goals, they have different approaches, and they produce a very different document.
+Technical writing and proposal writing have different goals, they have different approaches, and they produce very different documents.
 Where a technical writer communicates what needs to be known in terms the reader can understand, a proposal writer considers how the details relate to the evaluation process and bid strategies, and then articulates what the customer needs to hear to be convinced.

 Let's discuss your challenges with preparing proposals and winning new business...